Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 ### SMART fhirUser Custom Claim

 > **NOTE:** This example will only create a global fhirUser claim attached to the Confidential Client application registration.
-You can create a [custom claims provider](https://learn.microsoft.com/en-us/azure/active-directory/develop/custom-extension-get-started?tabs=azure-portal) for user-level fhirUser claims.
+For users that reside in Active Directory, you may use [directory extension attributes](https://learn.microsoft.com/en-us/azure/active-directory/develop/active-directory-schema-extensions).
+If your users do not reside in Active Directory, you can create a [custom claims provider](https://learn.microsoft.com/en-us/azure/active-directory/develop/custom-extension-get-started?tabs=azure-portal) for user-level fhirUser claims.

 ## Configure Custom Claim